Guilt, Mistrust, Fear Scar Vegas Shooting Survivor

 About 4 p.m. that Sunday, they made their way from their hotel back to the concert venue, which was about a mile away.

 Gelay says food and drinks at the venue were pricey, so they stopped along the way at Hooters for a $5 bucket of beer and one last chance to rest their feet before what they knew would be hours of standing and walking between the festival’s giant outdoor stages.
-They met up with her boyfriend’s mother and two of his other relatives and made their way to the concert.
+They met up with two of her boyfriend's family members and made their way to the concert.

 She was most excited to see Jason Aldean, who was headlining that night.